-AGM batteries are just like flooded lead acid batteries, except the electrolyte is being held in the glass mats, as opposed to freely flooding the plates.
+A: AGM batteries are just like flooded lead-acid batteries, except the electrolyte is being held in the glass mats, as opposed to freely flooding the plates.
 Very thin glass fibers are woven into a mat to increase surface area enough to hold sufficient electrolyte on the cells for their lifetime.
 These mats are wrung out 2-5% after being soaked in acids, prior to manufacture completion and sealing.
-The AGM battery can now accumulate more acid than is available, and never spill a drop.
+The AGM battery can now accumulate more acid than is available and never spill a drop.

-The plates in an AGM battery may be any shape.
+The plates in an AGM battery may be in any shape.
 Some are flat, others are bent or wound.
-AGM batteries, both deep cycle and starting, are built in a rectangular case to BCI battery code specifications.
+AGM batteries, both deep cycle, and starting are built in a rectangular case to BCI battery code specifications.
 Optima Battery builds a patented cylindrical AGM series of batteries that are fashioned to fit the same BCI battery size specifications as any other battery.

 ‘NiCd’ is the chemical abbreviation for the composition of Nickel-Cadmium batteries, which are a type of secondary (rechargeable) batteries.

-NiCad batteries contain Cadmium, a highly toxic ‘heavy’ metal.
+NiCad batteries contain Cadmium, a highly toxic heavy metal.
 Never burn NiCads, and never throw them in the trash or break them open.
 Always recycle NiCad’s at an official NiCad recycle place.
-As long as NiCads are kept sealed, and never short circuited or severely over charged, NiCad batteries are perfectly safe to use, and do not vent toxic material.
+As long as NiCads are kept sealed, and never short-circuited or severely overcharged, NiCad batteries are perfectly safe to use and do not vent toxic material.
 If a NiCad battery is treated well, it should last to the 1000 cycle mark.
-Speed charging NiCads can slightly shorten their life span, as can extended improper storage.
+Speed charging NiCads can slightly shorten their lifespan, as can extend improper storage.

-What is the best application for NiMH batteries?
+Q: What is the Best Application for NiMH Batteries?

-Most all applications, where there is a high energy consumption and demand, is where NiMH belongs.
-The most popular applications are digital cameras, PDA’s, hand held games, portable music players, video devices and toys.
+Most all applications, where there is high energy consumption and demand, is where NiMH belongs.
+The most popular applications are digital cameras, PDA’s, handheld games, portable music players, video devices and toys.
 If you find yourself constantly buying alkaline batteries for an application then you should consider using rechargeable NiMH.

 Lower capacity rechargeable AA batteries -1700 up to 2000mAh mAh can be recharged up to 1000 times in overnight slow charge mode.
 2100 to 2400 mAh rechargeable batteries can be recharged up to 600 to 800 times in overnight slow charge mode.
 The new Higher Capacity AA 2500 mAh rechargeable batteries have greater power capacity but can only be recharged approx 500 times in the overnight mode.
 Capacity improvement or quick charging will always decrease the number of cycles.
 Every cell available on the market above 2100 mAh will have below 1000 charge cycles